-The complexity class of decision problems that can be solved on a nondeterministic Turing machine (NTM) in polynomial time.
+The complexity class of decision problems that can be solved on a non-deterministic Turing machine (NTM) in polynomial time.
 In other words, it includes all decision problems whose yes instances can be solved in polynomial time with the NTM.
 A problem is called complete if all problems in the class are reduced to it.
 Therefore, the subclass called NP-complete (NPC) contains the hardest problems in all of NP.
-Any problem that is at least as hard (determined by polynomial-time reduction) as any problem in NP, but that need not itself be in NP, is called NP-hard.
-For example, finding the shortest route through a graph, which is called the Travelling Salesman (or Salesrep) problem (TSP).